data-gymnasia/courses/content/intro-data-pipeline/content.md

 ---
 > id: step-other-functions

-The other four operations (filter, sort, select, and transform) can be applied to grouped data frames as well.
+We conclude this section by noting that the other four operations (filter, sort, select, and transform) can be applied to grouped data frames as well.
 However, only selection works directly on grouped data frames.
 For the others, the `{py} apply` method is used to operate group-by-group.
 For example, we can sort by petal length within species as follows:

     pre(python-executable)
       | iris.groupby('Species').apply(lambda d: d.sort_values('Petal.Length'))